brickcap/openresty_examples/book.md

 **But wait I don't know any nginx**

 Not a problem.
 Nginx applications are written in what are known as configuration files.
-You can get most of it by just reading but if you encounter any problem the [nginx has a very detailed documentation](http://nginx.org/) and tonnes of community support so you should be able to google your way out of any trouble.
+You can get most of it by just reading but if you encounter any problem the [nginx website has a very detailed documentation](http://nginx.org/) and tonnes of community support so you should be able to google your way out of any trouble.
 The entire guide is written with the assumption that

 1. You have no knowledge of nginx